 Ensure ceilings are adequately insulated and vapour barriers are continuous.

-Eliminate or reduce heat sources in attics, such as bathroom exhausts, holes in vapour barrier, mechanical equipment, potlights, etc.
+Eliminate or reduce heat sources in attics where you can, such as bathroom exhausts, holes in vapour barrier, mechanical equipment, potlights, etc.

 Keep skylights and other heat sources clear of snow, especially after a heavy dumping of snow.
-Alternatively, an insulated box may be installed over skylights during winter months.
+Alternatively, an insulated enclosure may be installed over skylights during winter months (see our post on that topic here).

 Periodic removal of snow and removal of ice dams as they occur is one way to get through a winter in a jam.